 These brownies are definitely different than the usual, and for normal brownies be sure and check out my flourless Brownie recipe.
 But for anyone who loves brownies, I figure you can never have too many options.
 So this one is for when you don’t want to turn on the stove, or you need a really quick chocolate fix because they’re no-bake!

 Both the brownie base and the fudge frosting come together quickly in a food processor.
 And once you swirl that glossy fudgy frosting over your brownies, you’re going to take it over the top with a sprinkling of sea salt!

 Another bonus with these no-bake brownies, are the base is made from dates which adds vitamins, minerals, and fiber to the mix while all you taste is a subtle caramel flavor lingering in the background.
-If you want to know more about the benefits of using dates, check out my Natural Sweeteners – Dates post.

 You can process the brownie base/batter to be as chunky or smooth as you’d like.
 We both prefer a smoother brownie base with just small flecks of nuts as opposed to bigger crunchy pieces.

 I was missing my usually 8″x8″ baking pan when I was photographing these, so I just spread the brownie base onto parchment paper, filling up about 1/3 of a cookie sheet.